-We service all of Central and Eastern Ontario excluding the cores of the City of Ottawa and City of Kingston.
+Rivington Commercial Appraisers services all of Central and Eastern Ontario, excluding the cores of the City of Ottawa and the City of Kingston.

-We accept Visa, MasterCard, cash, certified cheques and Interac E-Transfer.
+Our office administrative team accepts Visa, MasterCard, certified cheques, cash and Interac E-Transfer.

 If I order an appraisal can I do what I want with it?